-Roseville Community Engagement Commission (CEC) Meeting Minutes Page 24 - February 11, 2015
+Roseville Community Engagement Commission (CEC) Meeting Minutes Page 25 - February 11, 2015

-Commissioner Grefenberg questioned whether the CEC soon needed to begin developing a vision statement as there wasn't one in the current Comprehensive Plan.
+Commissioner Grefenberg noted-questioned whether that the CEC soon needed to begin with-developing a vision statement as there wasn't one in the current eComprehensive pPlan.

-Chair Becker referenced the City Council's "Rules of Procedure" (Attachment 7.a) recently revised at their annual organizational meeting.
+Chair Becker referenced the City Council's "FRules of Procedure" (Attachment 7.a) recently revised at their annual organizational meeting.
 Chair Becker suggested that the CEC review the section in formation of agendas and public comment in particular and, in relationship with the Uniform Commission Ordinance.
 He also suggested that the CEC may want to adjust the formation and organization of its agendas and how it operates accordingly.
-To facilitate discussion and consideration at a future CEC meeting.
-Chair Becker drafted and provided a section specific to both those areas (Attachment 7.a.i) for their review and consideration as indicated.
+To facilitate discussion and consideration at a future CEC meeting, Chair Becker drafted and provided a section specific to both those areas (Attachment 7.a.i) for their review and consideration as indicated.
 Chair Becker noted that this was essentially how the CEC currently operated, but this would better codify things and allow the organization of the CEC to move more quickly and smoothly without getting bogged down in minutia.